 Other problems eye doctors can catch early in children include focusing problems, poor depth perception, and color blindness.
 Getting your child’s eyes checked at the recommended times can prevent struggles in schools that stem from latent eye problems.

-At The Eye Doctors, we know your child’s eyesight is a top priority.
+At True Eye Experts, we know your child’s eyesight is a top priority.
 Let us help relieve some of that stress with our comprehensive child eye exams.
 Contact us today to learn more.